ktorio/ktor-documentation/topics/call-id.md

 <include src="lib.xml" include-id="outdated_warning"/>

-The CallId plugin (previously known as feature) allows to identify a request/call and can work along the [CallLogging](call-logging.md) plugin.
+The `CallId` plugin allows to identify a request/call and can work along the [CallLogging](call-logging.md) plugin.

 ## Generating Call IDs